So, you’re bringing home your first Labrador!

 However, it is worth noting that some Labradors can be quite anxious.
 It’s important to make sure that you socialise with them as early as possible.

 This ensures they’re as happy as can be when palling around with other dogs.

 Also, those energy levels can be a little daunting for children who aren’t used to dogs.

-It’s important to make sure that your pet is trained before you let them get too carried away.
+According to some private dog trainers, it’s important to make sure that your pet is trained before you let them get too carried away.

 They Have A Strong Will

 As you may have gathered by this point, a Labrador isn’t the kind of dog that’s just going to sit quietly in a corner.